Brandon Huntley-Hatfield

-Brandon Xavier Huntley-Hatfield (born August 6, 2003) is an American college basketball player.
-He previously played for the NC State Wolfpack, the Louisville Cardinals, and the Tennessee Volunteers.
+Brandon Xavier Huntley-Hatfield (born August 6, 2003) is an American professional basketball player for Juventus Utena of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
+He played college basketball for the NC State Wolfpack, the Louisville Cardinals, and the Tennessee Volunteers.

 High school career

 Huntley-Hatfield first played high school basketball for Clarksville Academy in Clarksville, Tennessee, where he averaged 11.4 points and six rebounds per game as a freshman.
 For his next two years, he transferred to IMG Academy in Bradenton, Florida.
 He played his final season at Scotland Campus in Scotland, Pennsylvania.

 Recruiting

 Huntley-Hatfield was considered a five-star recruit by 247Sports and ESPN, and a four-star recruit by Rivals.
 On April 15, 2021, he reclassified to the 2021 class and committed to playing college basketball for Tennessee over offers from Ole Miss, Syracuse, Wake Forest, Auburn and Kansas.